EnzoBnl/enzobnl/cmd.md

 source ~/.bashrc
 // You can make a file executable as follows: chmod a+x exampleName.AppImage
+// or
+chmod 755 <script or binary name>
 // get historic back after reset and clear
 [shortcut] Ctrl + l
 // search terminal history, same shortcut to navigate matching lines